SparkleNetworks/LinkedInNET/JsonVsXml.md

 Later
 -------------------

-Right now XML work quite well.
+Right now XML works quite well.
 I may later add a provider pattern to allow a different serializer to be used.
 Maybe create a Sparkle.LinkedInNET.JsonNet assembly with a dependency to Json.NET...